-This project will include redevelopment areas and will have an increase in impervious cover.
+This project will include redevelopment areas and will have a decrease in impervious cover.
 Per Chapter 4 of the NYS SMDM, 100% of WQv associated with new development areas which increase impervious cover shall be treated.
 According to the Chapter 9 of the NYS SMDM, 25% of WQv associated with the existing impervious surfaces is to be treated.
 Since we are reducing impervious areas within the site, only the 25% of WQv associated with the existing impervious surfaces is to be treated.
-These percentages are contingent on the use of practices that are considered standard RRv and standard SMP's with RRv capability.
+These percentages are achieved using practices that are considered Area/Volume Reduction, standard SMP's with RRv capacity, and/or standard SMP's.